 The liquidation is carried out by a special body, the liquidator.
 Only a person with full legal capacity and good character who has not been convicted of a deliberate criminal offence committed in connection with the business or its object may become a liquidator.
 A legal person may also be appointed liquidator, but then its authorised representative must meet the requirements.
 However, the liquidator does not necessarily have to come from outside the company, but can also be a shareholder or managing director.
 Again, this is an important difference from an insolvency administrator and insolvency as such.

-The liquidation process often takes a few months, but it can extend over several years.
+The liquidation process often takes a few months, but can extend over several years.
 It depends primarily on the current state of the company’s assets and whether the company has debts.

 As we mentioned above, an important moment in the liquidation process is the notification of the entry into liquidation to the creditors.